OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 See Diagnostic Data in Office for more information.

 **Connected Experiences**.
 Office continues to provide more experiences in client applications that are connected to and backed by cloud-based services.
-In order to ensure that all these connected experiences will be reliable, up to date, remain secure, and perform as expected, necessary service data may be collected whenever you use a connected experience.
+In order to ensure that all these connected experiences will be reliable, up to date, remain secure, and perform as expected, required service data may be collected whenever you use a connected experience.

 Office consists of client software applications and connected experiences designed to enable you to create, communicate, and collaborate more effectively.
 Working with others on a document stored on OneDrive for Business or translating the contents of a Word document into a different language are examples of connected experiences.
 There are two types of connected experiences.